apache/thrift/README.md

 Acknowledgments
 ===============

-Thrift was inspired by pillar, a lightweight RPC tool written by Adam D'Angelo, and also by Google's protocol buffers.
+Thrift was inspired by the pillar, a lightweight RPC tool written by Adam D'Angelo, and also by Google's protocol buffers.

 Installation